LanetNetwork/xbtt/README.md

 * * *

-## Installing under Windows

-1. Download XBT Tracker from [http://sourceforge.net/project/showfiles.php?group_id=94951&package_id=113737](http://sourceforge.net/project/showfiles.php?group_id=94951&package_id=113737).
-2. Run the executable.
-3. Update xbt_tracker.conf with the database, host, user and pass of your MySQL setup.

-There are two ways to run the tracker under Windows (NT, 2000, XP and 2003).
-The first way is to run the tracker manually, like every other application.
-The second way is to run the tracker as service.
-The advantage of this way is that it also runs when no user is logged in.

-1. Open a command window (Start - Run - cmd).
-2. Run net start "XBT Tracker"

-* * *

-## Starting under Windows

-Just start the executable.
-An empty DOS window should appear.

-* * *

 ## Installing under Linux

 The following commands can be used to install the dependencies on Debian.
 The g++ version should be at least 3.4.